3 American service members killing in car bombing near Afghanistan's Bagram Airfield

 Breaking News Emails

-A car bomb outside of Afghanistan's Bagram Airfield on Monday killed three U.S. service members and a contractor, and wounded three other American service members, officials said.
+A car bomb outside of Afghanistan's Bagram Airfield on Monday killed three U.S. service members, and wounded three other American service members, officials said.

 The injured personnel were evacuated and receiving medical care, the NATO-led Resolute Support mission said in a statement.

-Note: Editor's note: A correction has been appended to this article after officials said a military contractor, previously identified as having been killed, was alive.
-CORRECTION (April 9, 2019, 11:15 a.m.): An earlier version of this article contained incorrect information from U.S. officials about the status of the contractor.
-U.S. officials originally said the contractor had been killed, but on Tuesday said that the contractor, an Afghan citizen, was alive and had been treated for his injuries.